-(1) Examining reports and electronic strategic improvement plans regarding the performance and progress of students, schools, and school systems relative to the standards and identifying the areas in which improvement is needed;
+(A) Examining reports and electronic strategic improvement plans regarding the performance and progress of students, schools, and school systems relative to the standards and identifying the areas in which improvement is needed;

-(2) Determining the areas of weakness and of ineffectiveness that appear to have contributed to the substandard performance and progress of students or the deficiencies of the school or school system;
+(B) Determining the areas of weakness and of ineffectiveness that appear to have contributed to the substandard performance and progress of students or the deficiencies of the school or school system;

-(3) Determining the areas of strength that appear to have contributed to exceptional student, school, and school system performance and progress and promoting their emulation throughout the system;
+(C) Determining the areas of strength that appear to have contributed to exceptional student, school, and school system performance and progress and promoting their emulation throughout the system;

-(4) Requesting technical assistance from the School Building Authority in assessing or designing comprehensive educational facilities plans;
+(D) Requesting technical assistance from the School Building Authority in assessing or designing comprehensive educational facilities plans;

-(5) Recommending priority funding from the School Building Authority based on identified needs;
+301 (E) Recommending priority funding from the School Building Authority based on identified302 needs;

-(6) Recommending special staff development programs from county boards based on identified needs;
+303 (F) Recommending special staff development programs from county boards based on304 identified needs;

-(7) Submitting requests to the Legislature for appropriations to meet the identified needs for improving education;
+305 (G) Submitting requests to the Legislature for appropriations to meet the identified needs306 for improving education;

-(8) Directing educational expertise and support services strategically toward alleviating deficiencies;
+307 (H) Directing educational expertise and support services strategically toward alleviating308 deficiencies;

-(9) Ensuring that the need for facilities in counties with increased enrollment are appropriately reflected and recommended for funding;
+309 (I) Ensuring that the need for facilities in counties with increased enrollment are310 appropriately reflected and recommended for funding;

-(10) Ensuring that the appropriate person or entity is held accountable for eliminating deficiencies; and
+(J) Ensuring that the appropriate person or entity is held accountable for eliminatingdeficiencies; and

-(11) Ensuring that the needed capacity is available from the state and local level to assist the school or school system in achieving the standards and alleviating the deficiencies.
+313 (K) Ensuring that the needed capacity is available from the state and local level to assist314 the school or school system in achieving the standards and alleviating the deficiencies.

-(p) Building leadership capacity. - To help build the governance and leadership capacity of a county board during an intervention in the operation of its school system, and to help assure sustained success following return of control to the county board, the county board shall establish goals and action plans, subject to approval of the state superintendent, to improve performance sufficiently to end the intervention within a period of not more than five years.
-The state superintendent shall maintain oversight and provide assistance and feedback to the county board on development and implementation of the goals and action plans.
-At a minimum, the goals and action plans shall include:
+(p) Building leadership capacity. - To help build the governance and leadership capacity 315 316 of a county board during an intervention in the operation of its school system, and to help assure 317 sustained success following return of control to the county board, the county board shall establish 318 goals and action plans, subject to approval of the state superintendent, to improve performance 319 sufficiently to end the intervention within a period of not more than five years.
+The state 320 superintendent shall maintain oversight and provide assistance and feedback to the county board 321 on development and implementation of the goals and action plans.
+At a minimum, the goals and 322 action plans shall include: